billpsomas/Plant_Classification/README.md

 In order to split the training set into training and validation, we make use of ImageDataGenerator.
 The file ```create_generators.py``` is responsible for defining the three generators, one for training, one for validation and one for test.
 We choose the 90%/10% split for the training/validation.

 As long as the long-tail problem is concerned, we choose to augment our data (create fake data), so that each training class has exactly 1000 images.
 Some of the transformations we conduct are: rescale, rotation, zoom, width shift, height shift, etc. This is not done on the fly, but a priori and the augmented images are stored in ```/data/PlantCLEF2017Train1EOL/augmented_data/```.
-This whole procedure can be seen in ```data_augmentation.py```.
+Is is important to mention that the on the fly augmentation was posing memory error.
+This whole procedure takes place in ```data_augmentation.py```.

+## Training